MariaF7117/startup/my-appointment-app/README.md

 The Service design for my webpage includes the following key features and components:
 - GET, POST, UPDATE, and DELETE calls used with await and fetch to the backend
 - Frontend making API calls to the backend server
+- About page includes API call to a public Server